jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Thanks to our beloved online streaming, our pandemic worries are easily replaced with tales of passionate love, fantastic magic spells, and galaxies far far away.

-We enjoy watching stories so much because there is no debate or uncertainty.
-Stories are simple.
+We enjoy stories because they're so simple.
 Protagonists are good because they want to fix a problem.
 Antagonists are bad because they don't.
 This moral clarity tells us precisely who the heroes and villains are, and therefore lets us commit our emotions.

 We can cherish Romeo and Juliet because we know their love is beautiful and worth dying for!
 While their families' rivalry is ignorant and stupid.
 We get why Luke Skywalker's rebellion is righteous and worth fighting for!
 And know Darth Vader's empire is hellish and must be destroyed.

 But our emotions don't change the story.
 Even the main character's feelings mean so very little to the final outcome.

 That's why all characters, from Hogwarts students to Jedi Knights, Lord Voldemort to Sith Lords, don't battle using emotions.
-They fight with real-life objects like wands and lightsabers.
+They fight with real objects like wands and lightsabers.

-We can binge-watch so much because we relish finding out if the heroes or villains better controls the power of magic, the Force, and, most important, technology.
+We binge-watch because we relish finding out if the heroes or villains better controls the power of magic, the Force, and, most important, technology.

 But unlike us, the protagonists can't sit back and enjoy the story.